Taking off the edge -- simultaneous filament and end core formation: Introduction

-In this paper we present an additional process which suppresses dominant cores at the filament ends: the simultaneous migration of the forming end cores while the filament is under formation itself.
-In the turbulent formation regime, filaments form by colliding shocks leading to mass inflow on the cross-section of the shocks over a timescale which is given by the size of the inflow region and the shock velocity.
-In order to stabilise the filamentary structure we instead assume a radial inflow in our idealised simulations.
-Such radial accretion flows have been observed in many filaments \citep{schneider2010, kirk2013, palmeirim2013, shimajiri2019, bonne2020} and typically show estimated accretion rates of around $10-100$ M$_\odot$ pc$^{-1}$ Myr$^{-1}$ and accretion velocities of the order of $0.25-1.0$ \kms.
+Accretion flows have been observed in many filaments \citep{schneider2010, kirk2013, palmeirim2013, shimajiri2019, bonne2020} and typically show estimated accretion rates of around $10-100$ M$_\odot$ pc$^{-1}$ Myr$^{-1}$ and accretion velocities of the order of $0.25-1.0$ \kms.
 If we assume a shock inflow region feeding the filament of around 0.5 pc, this would lead to a sustained inflow of material on timescales of 0.5-2 Myr.
 We demonstrate below that, while a filament is forming in such a sustained accretion flow, end cores will indeed begin to form and start migrating inwards while new material reforms the filament behind them.
 As we will show, this results in a suppression of the runaway growth of these cores and to core formation within the whole filament on roughly the same timescale.

 The sections of the paper are organised as follows: \autoref{sec:concepts} discusses the basic physical principles which lead to the formation of cores at the filament ends.
-The numerical principles and initial conditions of the simulations are introduced in \autoref{sec:numerics} and their results are presented and discussed in \autoref{sec:simulations}.
+The numerical principles and initial conditions of the simulations are introduced in \autoref{sec:numerics} and their results are presented and discussed in \autoref{sec:simulations} and \autoref{sec:cores}.
 We draw the conclusions and summarise the results in \autoref{sec:discussion}.